 Evaluating the Book of Mormon Witnesses

-Steven C. Harper (email@example.com) was an associate professor of Church history and doctrine at BYU when this was written.
+Steven C. Harper (email@example.com) is an associate professor of Church history and doctrine at BYU.

 Advocates of this thesis cite visionaries including Joseph Smith, who spoke of seeing with an “eye of faith,” and distinguish, between the kinds of seeing done with “spiritual” and “natural” eyes.
 They claim Martin Harris saw only “with the spiritual eye” and rely on hearsay accounts that Harris disclaimed he saw the Book of Mormon artifacts with his natural eyes.
 Skeptics also note reasons to suspect the testimony of the Eight Witnesses, citing Stephen Burnett’s 1838 claim that Martin Harris said that “the eight witnesses never saw them.”
 The suggestion that the Eight Witnesses never actually saw or hefted the plates and that the Three Witnesses viewed them solely supernaturally leads some to wonder if the witnesses saw anything substantive at all, opening to question the plates’ existence and the Book of Mormon’s truthfulness.

 The evidence left by the Book of Mormon witnesses is rich, varied, and uneven, including the following: The earliest documented statement of the Three Witnesses—Oliver Cowdery, David Whitmer, and Martin Harris—is their statement in the handwriting of Oliver Cowdery subsequently published in the 1830 edition of the Book of Mormon.
 For the Eight Witnesses, it is their statement in the printer’s manuscript of the Book of Mormon, also in the handwriting of Oliver Cowdery.
 The known historical record includes direct statements by two of the Three Witnesses and three of the Eight Witnesses that affirm their original testimonies.
-In addition, there are statements from people who heard—or heard of—one or more witnesses describing their experiences.
-This last kind of evidence is both the most plentiful and the most problematic because it is hearsay.
+In addition, people who heard or heard of one or more of the witnesses describe their experiences left statements.
+This kind of evidence is both the most plentiful and the most problematic because it is hearsay.
 It is not personal knowledge of a witness but filtered through someone else.
 These statements were heard, written, and sometimes published by persons with vested interests either in affirming the truthfulness of the Book of Mormon or undermining it.
 These statements are most valuable as evidence of how a variety of people have chosen to interpret and respond to the Book of Mormon witnesses.
 From a legal and historical perspective, they are less valuable as evidence of what the witnesses experienced.
 The best evidence of that comes from the witnesses’ direct statements.

 To arrive at an independent judgment, seekers need to examine the evidence for themselves and draw their own conclusions about its meaning and importance.
 I will quote the witnesses’ own statements that are not in the Book of Mormon and then provide a sampling of the wide variety of hearsay accounts.
 Then, with particular attention to the assumption that seeing with spiritual eyes negates one’s witness, I will analyze the statements as an historian who chooses to believe in the testimonies of the Book of Mormon witnesses and end with an invitation to my readers to join me in making that informed choice.